plotly/postMessage-API/README.md

 The Embed API is the basis for communication between Plotly graphs and [IPython notebook widgets](http://moderndata.plot.ly/widgets-in-ipython-notebook-and-plotly/), as well as  planned support for [RStudio's Shiny](http://shiny.rstudio.com/) product.
 We're excited to see what else it built with it.

 If you want to play with the API, the first step is to create a Plotly graph or use someone else's.
-There are plenty of graphs with which you can experiment on the [https://plot.ly/feed/](Plotly feed).
+There are plenty of graphs with which you can experiment on the [Plotly feed](https://plot.ly/feed/).

 Questions?
-Twitter [@plotlygraphs](https://twitter.com/plotlygraphs) or support[at]plot[dot]ly.
+Tweet us at [@plotlygraphs](https://twitter.com/plotlygraphs) or write us at support[at]plot[dot]ly.
 Share with us what you've built.
 [Codepen](http://codepen.io/) is a great resource for messing with the API.

 ## Plotly's JSON representation